The additive Bachelier model with an application to the oil option market in the Covid period: Calibration results

 \subsection{Dataset}

-The dataset is composed by daily market prices of call and put options on the WTI oil futures traded on the CME.
+The dataset is composed of daily market prices of call and put options on the WTI oil futures traded on the CME.
 We consider the whole period when the CME has switched the options pricing and valuation model to Bachelier \citep{CMEGroup}.
-The time-window of interest goes from the $23^\mathrm{rd}$ of April 2020 to the $31^\mathrm{st}$ of August 2020.
-Data are present in all weekdays with the exception of two public holidays in the USA: the $25^{\mathrm{th}}$ of May 2020 (Memorial Day) and the $3^{\mathrm{rd}}$ of July 2020 (Independence Day Holiday), where no options were traded.
+The time window of interest goes from the $23^\mathrm{rd}$ of April 2020 to the $31^\mathrm{st}$ of August 2020.
+Data are present on all weekdays except two public holidays in the USA: the $25^{\mathrm{th}}$ of May 2020 (Memorial Day) and the $3^{\mathrm{rd}}$ of July 2020 (Independence Day holiday), when no options were traded.
 Daily prices are obtained from Bloomberg.
 The options are quoted for a grid of strikes that goes from 2.5 \$ to 245 \$.
 The grid size is equal to 0.5 \$ from 5 \$ to 146.5 \$, it's equal to 2.5 \$ from 147.5 \$ to 195 \$, and it's 5 \$ from 195 \$ to 245 \$.
 We consider all available liquid options' expiry: from June 2020 (JUN20) to December 2022 (DEC22).
-We have considered as ``risk-free" rate the Effective Federal Funds Rate OIS curve in the time-window of interest up to the three years expiry.
+We have considered as ``risk-free" rate the Effective Federal Funds Rate OIS curve in the time window of interest up to the three years expiry.
 In Table \ref{tab:refDates_strikes}, we report a summary statistics.

 From this dataset, we first replicate discount-rates and ATM forwards from option prices, as described in \cite{azzone2021synthetic}.
 To do so, we need the couples of call and put options traded for the same strike and expiry, for each value date.
-In Table \ref{tab:put_call_couples}, we show the number of couples of options available for each value date in the period of the analysis, we report mean, median, standard deviation (std), and quantiles (q) 5\%, 95\%.
+In Table \ref{tab:put_call_couples}, we show the number of couples of options available for each value date in the period of the analysis.
+We report mean, median, standard deviation (std), and quantiles (q) 5\%, 95\%.

-After having taken into account the ATM vol, we desire to calibrate the two parameters of the Additive model from OTM options.
-We consider OTM call options ($K>F_0$) and OTM put options ($K<F_0$) in the range of moneyness $x\in[-30\,\$,30\,\$]$.\\ In Table \ref{tab:desc}, we provide the descriptive statistics of the number of available OTM options, for all the strikes and value dates, we report mean, median, standard deviation (std), and quantiles (q) 5\%, 95\%.
+After having taken into account the ATM vol, we desire to calibrate the two parameters of the additive model from OTM options.
+We consider OTM call options ($K>F_0$) and OTM put options ($K<F_0$) in the range of moneyness $x\in[-30\,\$,30\,\$]$.\\ In Table \ref{tab:desc}, we provide the descriptive statistics of the number of available OTM options, for all the strikes and value dates.
+We report mean, median, standard deviation (std), and quantiles (q) 5\%, 95\%.